-# SMclient
+SMclient

 - 3. Complete the following steps to specify the IP addresses of the controllers: - a.
 In the Enterprise Management window, click Edit -> Add Storage Subsystem. - b.
-In the Add Storage Subsystem window, type the IP address of the first controller in the storage subsystem and click Add. - c.
-Type the IP address of the second controller and click Add, and then click Close.
+In the Add Storage Subsystem window, type the IP addresses of each controller in the storage subsystem, and click Add.
 The name of the storage subsystem displays in the Enterprise Management window.